constfilin/ConditionalGAN/README.md

 ## INTRODUCTION

 Tensorflow implements of [Conditional Generative Adversarial Nets](https://arxiv.org/abs/1411.1784).
-The paper should be the first one to introduce Conditional GANS.
+The paper must be the first one to introduce Conditional GANS but it did not provide source codes.

-But they did not provide source codes.
+One attempt to create source code for CGAN was [made by zhangqianhui](https://github.com/zhangqianhui/Conditional-GAN/).

-This code takes advantage of the [prior work by zhangqianhui](https://github.com/zhangqianhui/Conditional-GAN/) and in addition:
+This code takes advantage of this prior work and takes it further by:
 1. Works with Python 3.X
 1. Eliminates numerous hardcodings
 1. Easier to customize beyond MNIST Conditional GAN